 Embrace the creative power hiding within your writer’s block in this process-oriented program with award-winning author Laraine Herring.
 Using deep inquiry, writing exercises, movement, and breath work, learn how to break through the perceptions and perspectives that hold you back.
 Stay present with your words until you’ve heard everything they have to say—not only to your readers, but to your own heart.

-The promise of the new year and the cocoon of winter create the perfect environment for reimagining how you and your writing can work together.
+The promise of the new year and the cocoon of winter create a perfect environment for reimagining how you and your writing can work together.
 If you’re haunted by what you’re not writing, or feel as if you and your writing have abandoned each other, come find your voice again and listen closely to its wisdom.

-Registration link coming soon - Register here!
+Registration link coming soon - Remind me

 Santa Cruz, CA